 "As a woman of faith, I recognize God's important role in the foundation of C.A.E.
 The organization is a

-I am merely the instrument chosen by God to gather like-minded individuals to implement His vision and create positive change in the culture."
+I am merely the instrument God chose to gather like-minded individuals to implement His vision and create positive change in the culture."

 -